Generalized Linear Model (GLM)

 A deviance in the right tail suggests the model does not adequately capture the variability in the data.
 Consider whether important predictors are missing or whether the distributional assumption is appropriate.
 For Poisson data, switching to the Negative Binomial family may help.
 See GLM Fundamentals for the theoretical background.

-For Binomial models with binary response data (trial size = 1), the approximation may not hold well.
+For Binomial models with binary response data (trial size = 1), the assumptions for the approximation are not met, so this test is unreliable.
 Use the other diagnostic plots to assess model fit in that case.

 Prediction